didistars328/test-task/README.md

 Assumptions:
 1. Implies that Ubuntu should be as a running platform for docker
 2. Password for basic auth is hardcoded for simplicity
+3. pip install docker-py was performed on Localhost to be compatible with Ansible docker module
 ENV:
 For test there was used an Instance in Digital Ocean:
 - Ubuntu 20.04